cfe-lab/Kive/vagrant/README.md

-# Kive in an Ubuntu VirtualBox #
+# Kive in a CentOS VirtualBox #
-This folder contains scripts to create a full Kive installation in an Ubuntu VirtualBox.
-It can also be a helpful guide for developers configuring their Ubuntu workstations to work on Kive.
+This folder contains scripts to create a full Kive installation in a CentOS VirtualBox.
+It can also be a helpful guide for installing a Kive server on CentOS.
 To run the scripts, install [Vagrant] and its [VirtualBox] provider.
-To install Kive on a regular Ubuntu workstation, just follow the same steps as the `bootstrap.sh` script.
+To install Kive on a regular CentOS server, just follow the same steps as the `bootstrap.sh` script.

 The most challenging tool to install is Slurm.
 See its documentation on [slurm.conf], [consumable resources],